AxtMueller/Windows-Batch-Deployment/binaries/README.md

 # Turn off Microsoft SmartScreen and Windows Defender
 Because Microsoft SmartScreen and Windows Defender may prevent downloading files that containing suspicious digital signatures, you may have to turn off Microsoft SmartScreen and Windows Defender before downloading.
 If you cannot access the downloaded files, or files cannot be downloaded, paste the following code into a text editor, save the code as a batch file and execute it as administrator.
-After restarting, re-open this page and download again.
+After restarting, this page will be opened again.
 ```
 reg add "HKLM\SOFTWARE\Policies\Microsoft\Windows Defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f
 reg add "HKLM\Software\Policies\Microsoft\Windows Defender" /v DisableAntiVirus /t REG_DWORD /d 1 /f